-Widely recognized as one of the premier living and recreational destinations in the U.S., San Diego is right near the top of most people’s dream place to live.
+Widely recognized as one of the best places to live in the entire U.S. San Diego offers its residents gorgeous weather and plenty of things to do.
 While the winter season in San Diego isn’t nearly as freezing as it is in other parts of the country, the change in seasons brings new and exciting things for San Diegans to go out and enjoy.

 One of the hallmark things about spring is the blooming of local flowers and San Diego has different events for people to go and enjoy the horticultural splendor of the spring season.
 In San Diego’s East County, the 600,000-acre Anza-Borrego Desert State Park offers visitors the amazing view of sunflowers blooming in the Colorado Desert while in Balboa Park, hour-long tours are offered highlighting both the Inez Grant Parker Memorial Rose Garden, which has over 200 varieties of roses as well as the award-winning Alcazar Garden, which has a floral design patterned after the gardens of the Alcazar Castle in Seville.